saulpw/visidata/visidata/guides/ModifyGuide.md

     - [:code]Tab[/] to finish editing and go to the next cell
     - [:code]Shift+Tab[/] to finish editing and go to the previous cell

+When a sheet has been modified, a `[M]` will appear in the lower right status.

+- {help.options.quitguard}

 ## Deferred Sheets

 Some sheet types support *deferred* saving.
 Examples include **SQLiteSheet** and **Dir Sheet**.
 Modifications are colored: green for added rows, red for deleted rows, and yellow for modified cells.